puppetlabs/bolt/documentation/README.md

 ```

 Here are each of the documenation pages that are generated, the files
-that you may need to modify to make changes to the generated documentation,
+that you might need to modify to make changes to the generated documentation,
 and the rake task used to generate the documentation.

 ### *nix shell commands